Promise Scholars Program

 Participants in the Promise Scholars Program must agree to:

-- Maintain academic progress, a minimum cumulative GPA of 2.0, and a completion rate of above 50%.
+- Maintain academic progress and a minimum cumulative GPA of 2.0

-- Complete a comprehensive Student Educational Plan (SEP) by start of the spring 2017 semester.
+- Complete a comprehensive Student Educational Plan (SEP) their first year at Skyline College.